 - Get your Notifications Under Control: This was my biggest beef with Slack: it was a remorseless interruption machine.
 I was constantly getting notified and harassed about trivial conversations, which was interrupting my workflow.
 I'm a big proponent of scheduling long, uninterrupted blocks of time for doing Deep Work; Slack's constant notifications made it really hard to get substantive work done.
-If you're getting annoyed by Hangouts Chat notifications, experiment with your settings so you're only getting notified about the important stuff.
-Also, don't forget that it's OK to close your Hangouts Chat tab during times when you want to avoid interruptions.
+If you're getting annoyed by Google Chat notifications, experiment with your settings so you're only getting notified about the important stuff.
+Also, don't forget that it's OK to close your Google Chat tab or mark yourself as 'do not disturb' during times when you want to avoid interruptions.

 - Channels on top of Channels: My other beef with workplace chat apps is that they're yet one more channel in which to communicate with people.
 I don't know about you, but it's a constant struggle for me to remember each of my friends' preferred communication channel.
 For some people, if I want to make dinner plans, it's Facebook Messenger or nothing.
 For others, they won't get back to me unless I call them on the phone.
 Still others never pick up their phones, relying soley on SMS messages.
 Or WhatsApp.
 Or Email.
 I communicate with my sister-in-law exclusively through Instagram direct messages.
 The point is, Google Chat, while potentially useful, is still one more messaging system to keep track of.